Simulation in healthcare

 You can find their stories in this white paper, which you can download for free!

-Recording process simulation sessions
+Video recording simulation sessions

 In Viso it is possible to record different scenarios that take place in sequence in multiple rooms as one composite session.
 Such a session can cover an unlimited number of rooms.